MicrosoftEdge/WebView2Feedback/specs/TrackingPrevention.md

 [uuid(12e494a2-c876-11eb-b8bc-0242ac130003), object, pointer_default(unique)]
 interface ICoreWebView2EnvironmentOptions3 : IUnknown {
   /// The `IsTrackingPreventionEnabled` property is used to toggle tracking prevention feature in WebView2.
-  /// By default this feature is enabled and set to `COREWEBVIEW2_TRACKING_PREVENTION_USER_PREFERENCE_KIND_BALANCED`.
+  /// By default this feature is enabled which means privacy protection features are enabled that blocks cookies
+  /// and web requests from known tracking domains and set to
+  /// `COREWEBVIEW2_TRACKING_PREVENTION_USER_PREFERENCE_KIND_BALANCED`.
-  /// You can set this property to false to disable the tracking prevention feature that also skips the related code and
+  /// You can set this property to false to disable the tracking prevention feature that also skips the
-  /// improves the performance.
+  /// related code and improves the performance.
   ///
   /// Tracking prevention protects users from online tracking by restricting
   /// the ability of trackers to access browser-based storage as well as the network.